Soimuen11/FreeWiki/README.md

 + systemctl --user stop xdg-document-portal.service

-Since the latter only is a temporary fix, I encourage to also type this :
+Since the latter only is a **temporary fix**, I encourage to also type this :

 + systemctl --user disable xdg-document-portal.service

 ### Trackpad stops working

-You only need 2 commands :
+You only need 2 commands:

 1. sudo modprobe -r psmouse (kill mouse kernel module)
 2. sudo modprobe psmouse (restart mouse kernel module)

-Other solution :
+Other solution:

 + Use my script called "mouse" which does exactly that.
 + If you frequently use my script, I recommend you create a CRON job to call it every now and then (perhaps once every 5 minutes).
 This way you never have